 Evergreen trees keep their foliage and coloration throughout the year.
-Most conifers — but not all — are evergreen trees, but evergreens are not necessarily coniferous (trees with needle-shaped leaves) because a number of deciduous species from frost-free climates, such as eucalyptus and bay laurel as well as many deciduous rainforest species, keep their foliage year-round.
+Most conifers — but not all — are evergreen trees, but evergreens are not necessarily coniferous (trees with needle-shaped leaves) because a number of deciduous species from frost-free climates, such as eucalyptus (Eucalyptus spp.) and bay laurel (Laurus nobilis, USDA zones 8-10), as well as many deciduous rainforest species, keep their foliage year-round.
 These aren't the type of evergreens that typically adorn landscapes in North America, although they do grow in the limited number of climates that support them.

 Most evergreen trees suited to North American climates have needles instead of leaves, and they typically grow in a conical shape.
-Some, like the coastal redwood and Douglas fir, can get very tall.
-Treehugger identifies the Doerner Fir in Oregon and California's Hyperion Sequoia, which are both just shy of 400 feet in height, as the tallest trees in the world.
+Some, like the coastal redwood (Sequoia sempervirens, USDA zones 7-9) and Douglas fir (Pseudotsuga menziesii, USDA zones 4-6), can get very tall.
+Treehugger identifies the Doerner Fir tree in Oregon, which is a Douglas fir, and California's Hyperion Sequoia, a coastal redwood tree, which are both just shy of 400 feet in height, as the tallest trees in the world.
 Most North American conifers are not as ambitious, though, and rarely grow taller than 100 feet.
 Rather than dominating the landscape, they fill it out with their dense foliage.

 Uses and Benefits of Evergreens